The Privacy, Data Protection and Cybersecurity Law Review: Germany

 If a private entity intends to transfer personal data internationally to another entity located outside the area of the EU or EEA (a third country), Article 44 GDPR specifies the requirements for such a transfer.
 In this respect, personal data shall not be transferred when the data subject has a legitimate interest in being excluded from the transfer.
 A legitimate interest is assumed when an adequate level of data protection cannot be guaranteed in the country to which the data are transferred.

-Uncertainty currently surrounds data transfers to the United States.
-After the ECJ declared the Safe Harbour principles of the Commission invalid, the Commission enacted the EU–US Privacy Shield.
-Under the protection of the new principles of the Privacy Shield the United States was found to have an adequate level of data protection until the ECJ invalidated this transfer mechanism on 16 July 2020.12 Also, the ECJ ruled that standard contractual clauses are only valid, when the data exporter positively assesses that the data importer is in the position to obey the requirements stipulated in these clauses under the importer's national legislation.
+As mentioned above, uncertainty surrounds data transfers to the United States since the ECJ invalidated the EU–US Privacy Shield on 16 July 2020.9 Also, the ECJ ruled that standard contractual clauses are only valid, when the data exporter positively assesses that the data importer is in the position to obey the requirements stipulated in these clauses under the importer's national legislation.
 This requirement in particular may be problematic to fulfil if governmental organisations do not need a judicial order to access data.

 Data transfers to any other non-EU country may be justified by the derogation rules of Article 49 GDPR.
 Accordingly, the international transfer of personal data is admissible if: